-This statement is made in respect of the Company’s financial year ending 31 December 2018 and is made in accordance with Section 54 of the Modern Slavery Act and outlines the steps that IPG takes and intends to take to protect its business against all forms of Slavery and Human Trafficking.
+This statement is made in respect of the Company’s financial year ending 31 December 2020 and is made in accordance with Section 54 of the Modern Slavery Act and outlines the steps that IPG takes and intends to take to protect its businesses against all forms of Slavery and Human Trafficking.

 Copies of statements made by the Company in respect of previous financial years are made available on request to the Company Secretary.

-IPG is one of the world’s largest organisations of advertising and marketing services companies.
-Its ultimate parent company, The Interpublic Group of Companies, Inc., is listed on the New York Stock Exchange.
+IPG’s ultimate parent company, The Interpublic Group of Companies, Inc., is listed on the New York Stock Exchange.

 - IPG Code of Conduct

 - Global Sourcing and Procurement and Third Party Supplier Due Diligence Guidelines